 Fly into Salt Lake City and it’s likely you’ll be in love before you even touch ground.
 Mountains welcome you from every direction, enticing you to come out and play.
-There aren’t many cities out there were you can order an espresso from a hipster cafe, and then climb to top of a mountain within a thirty minute timespan.
+There aren’t many cities where you can order an espresso from a hipster cafe, and then climb to the top of a mountain within a thirty minute timespan.

 Where to Stay

 Kimpton Hotels are certified by the Green Key Eco-Rating Program and TripAdvisor GreenLeaders Program.
 Their commitment to environmental sustainability includes the use of nontoxic cleaning products, an extensive recycling program, minimizing water consumption, and serving organic coffee.

 They are also partnered with The Nature Conservancy and The Trust for Public Land.

 Their rewards points are appropriately entitled Karma Points, which you can start earning at any of Kimpton Hotels’ 62 boutique hotel locations.

 Coffee Garden serves locally roasted Caffe Ibis beans, which are organic, fair-trade, and shade grown, with plentiful indoor seating.

 This un-assuming counter-serve sandwich shop, selling all-vegan sandwiches, is the perfect post-hike fare (AKA- quick and filling).
 Their popular Barbacoa sandwich features BBQ pulled-jackfruit, shredded cabbage, fresh guacamole, and ginger “sour cream,” housed between a sourdough hoagie.
 Order your sandwich from a window, and then enjoy it out on the patio.

 Head to The Rose Establishment for an incredible latte made with house-made cashew milk, a healthy brunch, and a cozy ambiance marked by modern-rustic decor.